sheguloves/nw-practice/README.md

 # NW-practice
-This is a NW.js (node-webkit) practice
+This is a NW.js (node-webkit) practice build with AngularJS

 ### What is NW.js?
 You can find more info from [here](http://nwjs.io/)